The Binding of Isaac: Rebirth: Release

-In October 2025, Amazon featured a listing of a Nintendo Switch 2 version.
-Nicalis later revealed that the port will be released on Q1 2026.

 Expansions

 Afterbirth

 McMillen announced The Binding of Isaac: Afterbirth, the first expansion for Rebirth, in February 2015.
-Afterbirth added items, enemies, alternate floors and bosses, and endings (including Greed Mode, which differs from the main game and is reportedly more difficult).
+Afterbirth added items, enemies, alternate floors and bosses, and endings (including Greed Mode, which differs from the main game by its focus on money, and is reportedly more difficult).
 Afterbirth was released on October 30, 2015, for Windows, OS X, and Linux computers.
 The expansion was released for the PlayStation 4 and Xbox One versions on May 10, 2016.
 The expansion is unlikely to be released on any other platforms due to limitations in the platforms' hardware capabilities and Afterbirths more complex mechanics.

 McMillen had programmed a number of hidden secrets into The Binding of Isaac (which fans were discovering and discussing on a Reddit subforum), and took additional care to hide them in patches and updates.
 He knew that players would be looking for hidden secrets in Rebirth, and took steps to completely hide the Lost (a new playable character).
 Unlocking it required a number of steps (including having the player-character repeatedly die in specific circumstances), and hints for what needed to be done were scattered among the game's assets; therefore, McMillen and his team anticipated that it would take a long time before players would discover the Lost.
 However, players on the Reddit subforum went to its executable files to search for clues to secrets and discovered the Lost (and how to unlock it) within 109 hours of the game's release.
 McMillen said that he was disappointed with the community because his team hid the secrets for discovery in gameplay and clues in the game; although he still planned to release Afterbirth, he said that he would not rush its release.